tum-pbs/pbdl-book/diffphys-discuss.md

 ## Time steps and iterations

-When using DP approaches for learning application, there is a lot of flexibility w.r.t. the combination of DP and NN building blocks.
+When using DP approaches for learning applications, there is a lot of flexibility w.r.t. the combination of DP and NN building blocks.
-As some of the differences are subtle, the following section will go into more detail
+As some of the differences are subtle, the following section will go into more detail.

-**XXX**
+We'll especially focus on solvers that repeat the PDE and NN evaluations multiple times, e.g., to compute multiple states of the physical system over time.

-To re-cap, this is the previous figure illustrating NNs with DP operators.
+To re-cap, here's the previous figure about combining NNs and DP operators.
-Here, these operators look like a loss term: they typically don't have weights, and only provide a gradient that influences the optimization of the NN weights:
+In the figure these operators look like a loss term: they typically don't have weights, and only provide a gradient that influences the optimization of the NN weights:

 ```{figure} resources/diffphys-shortened.jpg